rimjhimroy/PloidyScope/README.md

 	note = {accessed 2025-09-05}
 }
 ```

-If there is a peer-reviewed paper describing ScanTools, prefer citing that; I can look it up and add a full BibTeX entry on request.

 ## Notes and caveats
 - The refactored modules are intended to be deterministic given fixed random seeds; set `numpy.random.seed()` in callers if exact reproducibility of downsampling is required.